loup-brun/better-web-hytek/README.md

 - components/styles: TODO but importing a design system (IBM Carbon, Google Material Design, etc.) adds a lot of code for little functionality needed and less flexible UI language.
 - theming: brand/color for separate events.
 Like intended by Benoit for Sherbrooke in pwa-results.

+## Implementation

+Go to `sveltekit/` and start your node/npm business from there.

+## Licence

+Unless otherwise noted, code is under GPL v3.